-Note 7 • Compensation, shareholdings, and loans
+Note 7 $\,^{\circ}$ Compensation, shareholdings, and loans

 Compensation and shareholding of members of the Board of Directors and the Executive Committee in millions, except share and per share information and compensation table data for the fiscal year 2011 amounted to CHF 5.0.
 The total of all compensation conferred for the fiscal year 2011 to all members of the Executive Committee, including bonus payments for 2011 due in 2012, and awards granted in 2011 under the LTIP, at grant date fair value, amounted to CHF 26.0.
 Not included are bonus payments due for 2010 but made during 2011 as this information was disclosed in 2010.
-Further information on the compensation of the Board of Directors and the Executive Committee of the Adecco Group can be found in the Remuneration Report.